Annals of Psychophysiology (APP) follows the COPE Guidelines of Ethical Oversight and ICMJE’s Recommendations for Editorial & Publishing Issues.

 Publishing images from human research participants

-Images for a case (human subject) if included in the manuscript to be published in APP must be given with a clear statement affirming that the patient was informed prior to the inclusion of images in the manuscript and informed consent was taken.
-The confidentiality must be maintained and the patient identity must not be disclosed.
-The editors may ask the author to provide consent form and in any case, if the authors will be unable to justify and provide the evidence records the images will be removed from the manuscript without a further notice to the author.
+Images for a case (human subject), if included in the manuscript to be published in APP, must be given with a clear statement affirming that the patient was informed prior to the inclusion of images in the manuscript and informed consent was taken.
+Confidentiality must be maintained, and the patient's identity must not be disclosed.
+The editors may ask the author to provide a consent form, and in any case, if the authors are unable to justify and provide the evidence records, the images will be removed from the manuscript without further notice to the author.

 Annals of Psychophysiology do not require all authors of a single manuscript to communicate with the journal editors.
 The copyright form is sent to the corresponding author.
 The corresponding author is responsible for all sorts of communication between the journal and all other co-authors of the submitted manuscript before and after publication.
-By signing the copyright statement the authors assure that they have agreed to the current authorship sequence and the affiliations mentioned are correct and approved the manuscript submission to APP.
+By signing the copyright statement, the authors assure that they have agreed to the current authorship sequence and that the affiliations mentioned are correct and approved the manuscript submission to APP.
 Authors are recommended to report all sorts of changes before publication.
-For changes in the authorship sequence, addition or deletion of authors from the list requires approval statements from each author including the author to be added or removed.
-For further details Click.
+For changes in the authorship sequence, the addition or deletion of authors from the list requires approval statements from each author, including the author to be added or removed.
+For further details, Click.

-Plagiarism is stealing others ideas, text or results and incorporating them into one's own manuscript.
+Plagiarism is stealing others' ideas, text, or results and incorporating them into one's own manuscript.
 The plagiarized manuscript that is presented with large copy-pasted data is inappropriate and would not be considered for publication in APP.
-If any article under process in APP is identified having plagiarism will lead to an explanation from authors.
+If any article under process in APP is identified as having plagiarism will lead to an explanation from the authors.
 The plagiarized articles will be retracted temporarily from publication.
 The authors will be given a fair chance to explain and justify their actions.
 In case of an unsatisfactory response, the article will be permanently retracted.
 The notice of such retraction will be published online immediately and in the next issue of the printed version of the journal.
-For further details Click.
+For further details, Click.

 Material under consideration in APP must be original and not submitted elsewhere for publication unless the corresponding author is provided with a rejection letter for the respective manuscript.
-We greatly encourage publishing a part of work from Ph.D. or thesis in APP.
-For further details Click.
+We greatly encourage publishing a part of the work from Ph.D. or thesis in APP.
+For further details, Click.